STUDIO ARTIST PORTFOLIO

 About Zo

 Zoe Nielsen is a contemporary painter, printmaker, and speculative taxidermist.
-She currently attends Purdue University in West Lafayette, Indiana as a MFA candidate of Studio Arts, Instructor of Record, and Printmaking Studio Technician.
+She received her MFA from Purdue University in West Lafayette, Indiana where she served as Instructor of Record and Printmaking Studio Technician.
 She received her BFA in Studio Arts from Wayne State College in Wayne, Nebraska.

 Zo is active on Instagram as @zo.nicolestudio.art where she posts frequent updates about her process and life as an emerging artist.